 This criminal offense has different grades of severity, but it is generally a more serious charge than theft or even burglary.
 Because these cases involve harm against alleged victims, prosecutors will often seek harsh prison sentences and very heavy fines.

-St. Petersburg Robbery Lawyer
+St. Petersburg Attorney for Robbery Charges in FL

 If you were arrested in Florida for allegedly taking money or some other kind of property from another person with the use or threat of force, it is critical that you seek legal counsel as soon as possible.
 Melinda Morris is a former State Attorney’s Office felony prosecutor who knows what types of evidence to seek out in investigating these types of case.